Learning Deep Intensity Field for Extremely Sparse-View CBCT Reconstruction: Introduction

 In this work, our goal is to reconstruct a CBCT of high image quality and high spatial resolution from extremely sparse ($\leq$10) 2D projections, which is an important yet challenging and unstudied problem in sparse-view CBCT reconstruction.
 Unlike previous voxel-based methods that represent the CT as discrete voxels, we formulate the CT volume as a continuous intensity field, which can be regarded as a continuous function $g(\cdot)$ of 3D spatial points.
 The property of a point $p$ in this field represents its intensity value $v$, \ie, $v = g(p)$.
 Therefore, the reconstruction problem can be reformulated as regressing the intensity value of an arbitrary 3D point from a stack of 2D projections $\mathcal{I}$, \ie, $v = g(\mathcal{I}, p)$.
 Based on the above formulation, we develop a novel reconstruction framework, namely \nickname{} (\textbf{D}eep \textbf{I}ntensity \textbf{F}ield \textbf{Net}work).
 Specifically, \nickname{} first extracts feature maps from $K$ given 2D projections.
-Given a 3D point, we project the point onto the 2D imaging panel of each view$_i$ by corresponding imaging parameters (distance, angle, ect.) and query its view-specific features from the feature map of view$_i$.
+Given a 3D point, we project the point onto the 2D imaging panel of each view$_i$ by corresponding imaging parameters (distance, angle, etc.) and query its view-specific features from the feature map of view$_i$.
 Then, $K$ view-specific features from different views are aggregated by a cross-view fusion module for intensity regression.
 By introducing the continuous intensity field, it becomes possible to train \nickname{} with a set of sparsely sampled points to reduce memory requirement, and reconstruct the CT volume with any desired resolution during testing.
-Compared to NeRF-based methods~\cite{fang2022snaf,mildenhall2021nerf,ruckert2022neat,zha2022naf}, \nickname{} can reconstruct CT of high resolution in a very short time since only inference is required for a new test sample (no retraining).
-Furthermore, our method performs much better than NeRF-based methods with extremely limited views due to the prior knowledge learned from training data.
+Compared with NeRF-based methods~\cite{fang2022snaf,mildenhall2021nerf,ruckert2022neat,shen2022nerp,zha2022naf}, the design of \nickname{} shares the similar data representation (i.e., implicit neural representation) but additional training data can be introduced to help \nickname{} learn prior knowledge.
+Benefiting from this, \nickname{} can not only reconstruct high-resolution CT in a very short time since only inference is required for a new test sample (no retraining), but also performs much better than NeRF-based methods with extremely limited views.

 To summarize, the main contributions of this work include 1.) we are the first to introduce the continuous intensity field for supervised CBCT reconstruction; 2.) we propose a novel reconstruction framework {\nickname} that reconstructs CBCT with high image quality (PSNR: 29.3 dB, SSIM: 0.92) and high spatial resolution ($\geq$$256^3$) from extremely sparse ($\leq$10) views within 1.6 seconds; 3.) we conduct extensive experiments to validate the effectiveness of the proposed sparse-view CBCT reconstruction method on a clinical knee CBCT dataset.